Query language

 • Parse + compile is sub-millisecond for typical queries.

 • Source pruning is O(predicates) per SourceHandle.
 Pruning saves multiple seconds on multi-thousand-file trees when a single field rules out most sources.
+Origin fields are record fields, but sources with complete origin summaries can still be pruned conservatively before parsing.

 • Record filtering runs in the existing per-record hot loop and short-circuits as soon as a child predicate fails.
 The net effect on records that pass is sub-5% overhead; rejected records save time vs. the legacy path because no haystack is built.